Mariners reliever Sam Tuivailala nearing return, will begin rehab with Everett this week

 ANOTHER OPENER

-Servais said Wednesday that the Mariners will use an opener for the seventh time this season in Thursday’s series opener against the Orioles with Wade LeBlanc’s turn in the rotation up again, but did not announce who the opener would be.
+Servais said the Mariners will use an opener for the seventh time this season in Thursday’s series opener against the Orioles with Wade LeBlanc’s turn in the rotation up again.
+He did not announce who the opener would be.

-In the six times Seattle has already used the opener approach this season, the results are mixed.
+In the six times Seattle has the opener approach this season, the results aren’t great.
 The collective opener ERA is 18.56, and four of the pitchers the Mariners have tried have allowed multiple runs during their outings.
 Twice the opener has been tagged with a loss, and the Mariners have a losing 2-4 record in games they’ve used this strategy.

 Servais said earlier this week, ideally, the Mariners would like to find a consistent opener, but the club has yet to discover who that could be.